TIRADS Calculator & Report Generator

 Management Based on TIRADS Categories

-These recommendations align with common practice patterns and help balance sensitivity for detecting malignancy with avoidance of unnecessary procedures on benign nodules.
+These size thresholds align with ACR ® recommendations and balance sensitivity with the avoidance of unnecessary procedures.

 Clinical Applications

-• Characterizing incidental thyroid nodules found on CT, MRI, or PET
+• Characterizing incidental nodules detected on CT, MRI, or PET

 Limitations and Clinical Judgment